Bringing Everything Together

 Quindi partiamo - So we leave

-Allora, cosa facciamo? - So, what do we do?
+Allora, cosa facciamo? - So, what shall we do?

 perciรฒ โ†’ therefore

-Siccome piove, resto - Since it's raining, I'll stay
+Siccome piove, resto - Since it is raining, I stay

-Dato che sei qui - Given that you're here
+Dato che sei qui - Since you are here

 Anche io - Me too